 In general, to make a nice looking, accurate, strong part, you want the plastic to smoothly flow into the steel tool (the mold) and easily fill all corners of the hole (the cavity), cool down evenly without warping, and be easy to take out without scratching the part or needing excessive force.
 To make all of that happen, these factors end up being important:

-Wall Thickness: Wall Thickness Plastic shrinks as it cools, and different thicknesses tend to cool at different rates.
+Wall Thickness: Plastic shrinks as it cools, and different thicknesses tend to cool at different rates.
 The pressure used to fill the mold can also do strange things as some areas remain liquid while others solidify and shrink, and again when the pressure is finally released completely and the part leaves the mold.
 Having everything solidify at the same rate helps prevent these factors from warping the part, and uniform thickness in each area of the part is the easiest way to make that happen.
 If you're making parts that need to be pretty you might want to keep features like inner ribs to about 60% of the thickness of the outer part surface since that reduces distortion on the visible outside surfaces.

 Additionally, if the plastic needs to flow between 2 surfaces, as the 2 sides get closer it starts to take excessive amounts of force to push the plastic through.
 Keeping the plastic thickness above 0.8mm usually will allow the plastic to flow into all the various corners of the mold.

-Draft Angle: Draft Angle If you fill a pipe with a liquid and let it harden, unless it shrinks significantly, friction will make the it very difficult to take the solidified part out of the pipe.
+Draft Angle: If you fill a pipe with a liquid and let it harden, unless it shrinks significantly, friction will make the it very difficult to take the solidified part out of the pipe.
 Even if the pipe is smooth and straight, the smallest textures inside the pipe will form matching bumps on the part that lock it in place.
 In practice this means any section of the plastic that would slide against the injection mold as it's taken out should be tapered.
 Normally the taper should be between 1-3 degrees depending on how rough the surface is and how deep the hole is.

 Fun Fact: I once helped explain to Sergey Brin why molds need draft angles.
 This was the result:

-Parting Lines: Parting Line A mold has to let the part be taken out, and for many shapes you can do that by splitting the mold into 2 halves.
+Parting Lines: A mold has to let the part be taken out, and for many shapes you can do that by splitting the mold into 2 halves.
 Where the halves join will leave lines.
 Those are usually put on the edges of the part since it's ugly to have them in the middle of surfaces, but if there aren't any edges nearby sometimes they need to cross surfaces.

-Weld Lines: Weld Line When the plastic needs to flow around something to fill the mold, the place it meets back up with more plastic is called a weld line.
+Weld Lines: When the plastic needs to flow around something to fill the mold, the place it meets back up with more plastic is called a weld line.
 Visible weld lines on the surface can be ugly and they are weaker than if the plastic never separated.
 This is because the plastic doesn't really mix back together as much compared to plastic that never separated.
 Oxidation, trapped air, or debris can also contaminate weld lines more easily than the rest of the part.

 In our simulations we found there was going to be one weld line in a critical area that would have weakened the part.
 Normally you might move gate locations around until the flow pattern gives you better weld lines, but in this case we ended up adding an extra chamber for the material to flow into.
 That didn't completely eliminate the weld line, but it does let the material mix back together better and will make the part stronger there.
-Weld Line Mitigation

-Gates: Mold Gates A gate is the place where the plastic enters the part.
+Gates: A gate is the place where the plastic enters the part.
 The style, position, and quantity of gates are all adjustable when designing a mold, and can be used to help balance different requirements.
 A small gate often looks nicer, but can sometimes cause problems because it restricts the flow of plastic into the mold.
 More gates can help keep the plastic flowing freely, but can cause other issues.
 The more places the plastic enters the mold, the more weld lines there tend to be.

 There are a lot of different factors to balance, but luckily injection molding is a mature, well understood process.
 Software tools can help simulate what will happen and let us adjust different aspects of the design, the mold, and the injection molding machine settings.
 This lets us find and avoid issues that would otherwise be hard to predict without building and actual mold and seeing what happens.
 Issues like trapped gas pockets, warping, incomplete filling of the mold, weird appearances on the part surfaces, or weak areas where the plastic meets back up with itself as it flows into the different areas of the mold can all be found and mitigated using software simulations.